decheine/complete-compendium/README.md

 2. Fill in the statblock and paragraph text content, like Comabt, Habitat, Ecology.
 3. Add an image of the monster to the directory `/static/images/monsters/img/` named `<monster_key>.gif`
 4. Make sure to copy the new monster to the `/harvester/cmm/` directory.
 5. Run the harvester.
 See the following section for running the harvester with Docker.
+Make sure to run the `node .\scripts\copy_monster_data.js` to copy the output of the harvester once it's done.
 6. If everything runs successfully, run the gatsby web app with `gatsby develop` and see if the monster shows up correctly.